datastax/dsbulk/changelog/README.md

 - [bug] DAT-136: Large records cause the workflow to OOM.
 - [bug] DAT-138: When maxErrors is reached the workflow does not always stop.
 - [bug] DAT-128: Last recorded locations should be 100% accurate.
+- [bug] DAT-144: When columns are larger than 4096 characters we error out.